reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 Choose the Kali Linux ISO <br/>
 Opt not to use Apple Virtualization and proceed with QEMU.
-> Browse and select the Kali Linux ISO image downloaded earlier.
+> Browse and select the Kali Linux ISO image that you downloaded earlier.
 <img src="https://i.imgur.com/9WHJozr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />